 Does anyone else feel bad about throwing out canning lids every year?!
-I do!
-And I love canning!
-Not only is it one of the primary ways I contribute to our savings (and our dream to buy land), but a walk through my cold room after harvest gives me a feeling of satisfaction and accomplishment I rarely experience elsewhere!
-I have a treasure in my basement, one that nurtures the body, whose richness increases when shared with others.
+Home canning is one of the primary ways I contribute to our savings, and a walk through my cold room after harvest gives me a feeling of satisfaction and accomplishment I rarely experience elsewhere!

 In spite of my love for mason jars, I have one pet peeve with canning…canning lids to be specific.
-A year ago, I decided I didn’t want to continue the buying-and-tossing pattern.
-It seems so wasteful!
-Last fall we put up approximately 200 jars of food and this year, it was over 400.
+I decided I didn’t want to continue the buying-and-tossing pattern.
+It seems so wasteful, particularly when you put up hundreds of jars every year.

 Since we went on a budget in late-summer, we’ve had to account for all our spendings.
 When I calculated the cost for canning, I was surprised to discover that we were paying over $0.25 per canning lid.
 Where I live in Canada, a box of 1 dozen standard lids sells for approx $3 (give or take with sales) at our local store.
 Wide mouth runs at $5 per dozen!
 Even if I processed all my food in standard-mouth jars, at 400 jars per year, I’m paying approximately $100 to do it?
 I had no idea!